 Idli is a breakfast food originating from south India, popular in southern India and Sri Lanka.

-It is a steamed rice and lentil cake that is soft and fluffy on the inside but crispy on the outside and served with chutney and sambar.
+It’s a steamed rice and lentil cake that is soft and fluffy on the inside but crispy on the outside, and served with chutney and sambar.

 Idlis are perfect for people looking for a healthy and light breakfast option.